BRIGGS, Ernest

 49698, Private, b.
 1897, Bradford d.
 Thu.
 20th September 1917 (aged 20).

-Ernest Briggs was born and raised at 35, Ripley Terrace, Ripley Ville, Bradford by his parents Mr and Mrs Arthur Briggs.
-Ernest moved to live on Bright Street and was employed as a haidresser not far from where he lived.
+Ernest moved from the family home to live on Bright Street in Clayton and was employed as a hairdresser, not far from where he lived.

 On his arrival back in France he was sent to one of the many re-deployment centres around the region, where troops arriving from England were placed in front line regiments.
 The main centre was at Etaples, a convenient stopping point between Britain and the front and where most soldiers could say they spent at least a proportion of their final weeks of preparation before front line service.

-Being sent back to the trenches was a very hit and miss experience, as sometimes a soldier could placed back into his old unit, but it became increasingly regular from 1916 onwards that soldiers were placed in whatever regiments were shortest of soldiers at the time.
 This was the situation with Ernest and he joined the 1st/9th Battalion of The Kings (Liverpool) Regiment, where it was mostly likely that he didn’t know anyone.
 However, he settled and served in this particular unit for over nine months before being killed in action on 20th September 1917.

 Like so many other soldiers, his body was never recovered and he is commemorated on the Tyne Cot Memorial for all the soldiers who died around the Ypres-Salient region of Belgium and whose graves are not known.